If you’re still unconvinced by the benefits of buying term insurance, then this article might change your mind.

 Since 2003, we have been advocating the use of term insurance.
 While many Singaporeans appreciated our beliefs, the insurance and financial planning industry fought it.
 We stood out like a sore thumb and were a lone voice.
-So it was very encouraging for me when during the NTUC Income’s 40th anniversary dinner 2 weeks ago, Senior Minister Goh Chok Tong supported the use of term insurances and even asked insurers to put more emphasis on it.
+Thus, I felt very encouraged at NTUC Income’s 40th anniversary dinner when Senior Minister Goh Chok Tong supported the use of term insurance and even asked insurers to put more emphasis on it.

 So, why our belief in using term insurances?

 Some of the biggest risks in life include loss of income due to death, disability and a medical crisis.
 When we retire and no longer earn and need an income, we no longer face these risks and as such no longer need insurance protection for it.
 As such, buying permanent cover using expensive whole life insurance means paying for something that you don’t need and likely can’t afford.
 So Singaporeans end up being grossly under-covered.

 One of the main objections given to people against buying term insurance is that when the insurance expires, you get nothing back.
 While this is true, it is only half a truth.
 This is because; this is the same for whole life plans too.
 For every dollar you pay as premium for your whole life plans, a portion of it goes into paying the mortality charge that provides you the cover you need.
 The rest of it is invested into the insurance company’s life fund.
 The mortality charge portion is never returned back to you.
 The only reason why you get money back from a whole life plan is because you gave the insurance companies extra money to invest.
 When you buy a term plan, you are effectively paying only for the mortality charge i.e you are just buying pure protection.